 Miles Against Melanoma 5K, 1 Mile Fun Run,

 & Kids Dash

-Register for the 4th Annual Miles Against Melanoma 5k Run/Walk and help raise awareness and funds for melanoma skin cancer.
-Proceeds raised will stay in the local community and benefit Levine Cancer Institute’s melanoma research.
-In the first three years, MAM NC has donated over $40,000 to Levine Cancer Institute for education, patient advocacy, and research.
-Each participant that registers before April 9th will be guaranteed to receive an SPF tech t-shirt.
-Prizes will be awarded by Omega Sports for the overall and age group winners and everyone will enjoy music and refreshments after the race.
+Register for the 5th Annual Miles Against Melanoma 5k Run/Walk and help raise awareness and funds for melanoma skin cancer.
+Proceeds raised will stay in the local community and benefit the Carolina’s Melanoma and Immunotherapy Fund at Carolina HealthCare System’s Levine Cancer Institute.
+So far MAM NC has donated over $70,000 to the fund.
+Each participant that registers before April 1st will be guaranteed to receive an SPF tech t-shirt.
+Prizes will be awarded by Omega Sports for the overall winners and age group winners.

 Miles Against Melanoma 5K is the third race in the ERACE Away Cancer series.
 Visit www.prracemanagement.com and click on ERACE Away Cancer at the top of the page for details on the other races in the series.

 Want to be part of our event on April 30 but can’t run or walk the 5K?
 We would love to have you be part of our VOLUNTEER CREW.
 Crew members will help with parking, set-up, clean-up, and course monitoring.
 This is great way for students to earn their service hours.
 Simply follow this link to register.
 All CREW members will get a great t-shirt!
 Register today to guarantee yours!